bootdotdev/blog/content/golang/golang-constant-maps-slices.md

 }
 ```

-With the quick answer out of the way, let's explore why this is a good solution in many cases.
+With the quick answer out of the way, let's explore why initialization functions are our best bet.

 ## A Brief Refresher on Globals and Constants